 Yet, there is a striking reluctance to focus attention on the elderly, a tendency to mention their vulnerability in passing, as one of many tragedies the virus has produced.
 This indifference to old people underlies the widespread refusal to wear masks.
-Their deaths are often regarded as natural, and therefore regretable, but acceptable.
+Their deaths are regarded as natural, and therefore acceptable, especially when it comes to halting economic activity on their behalf.
 In fact, there is nothing natural about the catastrophic scale of this crisis.
 It is, to a great extent, the product of decisions that have placed the old in danger.
 Everything from the condition of nursing homes to the premature opening of businesses and the toleration of maskless gatherings has worked against their vital interests.
 Policy after haphazard policy has made it more difficult for them to avoid infection.
 The pattern in all these choices is hard to see, but its result is brutally clear.

 Just as AIDS revealed that certain groups were subject to a silence which equaled death, this pandemic has exposed another relationship between stigma and risk.
 It has lifted a rock on the nation, revealing all the maggots wriggling beneath.
 Agism is one of them.
 It is a bias often hidden behind acts of kindness and gestures of respect.
 Yet, it shapes the quality of life for nearly all old people, and in this emergency, it is a killer.